viksl/kritapluginpiemenu/README.md

 - Moved Select Opaque to a different category Misc - > Layer

 0.3
-- Added offset to where a submenu appears to make triggering the inital tool (which invoked the submenu more reliable) more reliable
+- Added offset to where a submenu appears to make triggering the inital tool (which invoked the submenu) more reliable